clux/facemaulers/halos.md

-repeat battle: has one 6th level spell: chain lightning 127hp recoverded from short and no protective incantation Dress can be purposed as a Cloak of Displacement (blur) but what about stoneskin?
-Maybe give 1 round invulnerability.
+repeat battle: has one 6th level spell: chain lightning 127hp recoverded from short and no protective incantation

 ## BATTLE NOTES
 Prismatic wall is there, no red wall.